Coriast/floppy/README.md

 # floppy
-floppy - Download youtube playlists as mp3 files.
+floppy - Download youtube musics.

 # How to install